jgillick/AVR-Libs/MultidropBusProtocol/README.md

 ### Node address

 The address the message is going to.
-1 is master and 0 means the message applies to all nodes.
+Slave node addresses start counting at 1 and  0 means the message applies to all nodes.
+Master does not have an address, as it coordinates all messages.

 ### Command